CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/01-Getting started with the PaloAlto Network Dashboard.md

 1. The **User defines Routes(UDR)** enables the VM-series Firewall to secure the resource group

     ![](../images/image045.png)

-# Summary
-In this task you navigated to your resource group, and viewed the pre-deployed resourced

 # Task 4: Application Command Center(ACC)